 These plugins are currently not compatible with the Jetpack Comments module.

 Users have reported that when using the Subscribe2 plugin, Jetpack Comments can disappear from the Settings page.
 To fix this issue, you need to go to your Subscribe2 > Settings page, click on the “Registered Users” tab at the top, and scroll down to the bottom where you will see “Display checkbox to allow subscriptions from the comment form.”
 Make sure to set that option to “No” and your Jetpack Comments module will come back.
 Example:

 If you use the Cleaner Gallery plugin or a theme including this functionality, you won’t be able to use the Carousel and Tiled Gallery modules on your site.
 To solve this conflict, install this small plugin to deactivate Cleaner Gallery.

 The ComicPress theme is not compatible with Jetpack’s Mobile theme.
 Comics published via ComicPress cannot be accessed from the Mobile theme.

 CloudFlare’s Rocket Loader

 There is a known issue with the WP-EMail plugin and Jetpack Subscriptions.
-If you have this plugin active, it will not let people sign up using the Jetpack Subscriptions Form.
+If this plugin is active, it will not let people sign up using the Jetpack Subscriptions Form.

 Custom CSS and WP Engine

 Custom CSS will not be applied to visits by search engine bots on WP Engine sites due to a rule on their server to prevent bots from loading dynamic content.
 This can impact users, for example, whose Custom CSS modifies the layout to meet Google’s mobile-friendly designation.
-To work around this issue, either contact WP Engine support asking to remove the “Redirect Bots” option or add the Custom CSS directly to your theme’s style.css.
+To work around this issue, either contact WP Engine support and ask to remove the “Redirect Bots” option, or add the Custom CSS directly to your theme’s style.css.

 Pinterest Pin It Button On Image Hover And Post plugin